RAMP-DEFI/Open-Grants-Program/applications/RAMPDEFI.md

 In order to fulfil RAMP DEFI's vision of unlocking liquid capital for frozen assets, it is imperative to establish a robust network of partners and a strong community who aligns with this vision.
 We strongly believe that the Polkadot eco-system and community is well suited as a major component of RAMP DEFI's vision.

+Polka-Keeper protocol
+- Substrate-based (Parachain or Parathread deployment)
+- Native token issued, with DAO governance
+- Keepers can be deployed as SmartContracts by anyone (WASM first, EVM later )
+- Connectivity to other parachains and bridges natively supported and added
+- Access to off-chain workers (Triggering of Smart Contracts)
+- Deposit to KeeperPool and collaborate with Underwriters, Yielders
+- Proof-of-concept: Moonbeam/Acala/Reef

 ## Project Details